X

 Perspectives seeks to nurture a political science public sphere, publicizing important scholarly topics, ideas, and innovations, linking scholarly authors and readers, and promoting broad reflexive discussion among political scientists about the work that we do and why this work matters.

-The following information pertains to submission and publication of articles, reflections, symposia, review essays, critical dialogues, and standard book reviews.
+The following information pertains to submission and publication of articles, reflections, and book review material.

 General Information